bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Add active icon variant to Typography - 07/31/2025
+Added a new ICON variant to Typography.kt for selected/current semantic state:
+1. Created a new "active" variant for the ICON class that represents the selected/current state
+2. Implemented the variant with FILL 1, wght 400, GRAD 0 (like regular but with filled style)
+3. Added appropriate comments to explain the purpose of this variant

+This enhancement completes the icon styling system by adding a semantic variant for selected/current state, which is commonly needed in navigation menus and interactive elements.
+The implementation follows the project's styling guidelines by using a semantic and expressive selector name and maintaining consistency with the existing variants.

+## Refactor Typography CSS and add icon and menu-label styles - 07/30/2025
+Refactored Typography.kt to include new icon and menu-label styles as specified in the requirements:
+1. Added iconFontFamily property for Material Symbols icons
+2. Added ICON constant for icon class name
+3. Implemented base icon style with font-family, font-size, font-variation-settings, and transition properties
+4. Added deemphasized and emphasized variants for icons with appropriate font-variation-settings
+5. Updated menu-label styles to match the requirements with proper font-variation-settings
+6. Renamed existing menu-label variants from "slim" and "thick" to "deemphasized" and "emphasized" for consistency
+7. Ensured all styles omit the 'opsz' parameter in font-variation-settings to let the browser manage it automatically

+This change improves the typography system by providing consistent styling for icons and menu labels with proper emphasis variants.
+The implementation follows the project's styling guidelines by using CSS variables, avoiding hardcoded values, and maintaining a consistent pattern for class names and variants.

 ## Modify components to use Config for site and language information - 07/27/2025
 Implemented Task1 from TODOS.md by modifying each component's saving and retrieving data API to use the Config object for site and language information.
 The implementation includes:
 1. Updated all components (Hero, KeywordStrip, ArticleCard, BottomDrawer, Drawer, Section, etc.) to import and use the Config object